nexussays/ASRake/README.md

 # copy an array of files
 cp_u %w{application.xml my_app.swf config.json}, "/dest"

-# use FileList, Dir.glob(), or othr methods to copy groups of files
+# use FileList, Dir.glob(), or other methods to copy groups of files
 cp_u FileList["lib/**/*.swc"], "bin/lib"
 ```